 Mole Ribs on the BBQGuys Rib Rotisserie by Chef Anthony Serrano

-Looking to shake up your Cinco de Mayo celebration?
-Then sink-o your teeth into this authentic Mexican dish that’ll mole-fy guests who are tired of having tacos every time the holiday rolls around.
-Drawing inspiration from his father’s famous mole recipe, Chef Anthony Serrano grabbed a BBQGuys Signature Series Rib Rotisserie and got to work dreaming up a fiesta-worthy dish.
+We partnered with our good friend, Chef Anthony Serrano, to bring you this authentic Mexican dish that’ll mole-fy guests looking for a new spin on a popular cuisine.
+Drawing inspiration from his father’s famous mole recipe, Chef Anthony Serrano grabbed a BBQGuys Signature Series Rib Rotisserie and got to work elevating his family fare.
 Slow-cooking a few racks of baby back ribs is one thing, but generously coating them in an espresso chili rub and BBQ mole sauce?
 We’ll raise a (salt-rimmed margarita) glass to that!
 The result is a perfect balancing of sweetness with just a hint of spicy heat, all set against the backdrop of smoky, charred ribs.

 - For the Espresso Chili Rub: